 Available from hardware stores

-CAUTION: Always wear a NIOSH-approved dust mask while grinding or working with any dry earth or pigment.
+CAUTION: Always wear a NIOSH-approved dust mask while grinding or working with powder pigment.
 Wear protective clothing and gloves while working with pigments in any form—dry or wet.

 Preparing the Grinding Surface

 The grinding surface must be roughened before it is useable for dispersing pigments.
 You will need about 15–20 minutes to prepare the surface for dispersing pigments.
 Here are the steps you should follow to prepare the surface: